tari3x/csec-modex/README.markdown

 Cygwin
 ------

-The protocols are known to run on cygwin.
+The protocols are known to run on Cygwin.
 To compile, install Cygwin from http://www.cygwin.com.
 From the devel packages, include make, gcc-core, gcc-g++, and openssl-devel.
 Make sure that "C:\\cygwin\\bin" (or wherever you install the binaries) is on your Windows path.
 Finally, execute "make" from command line in the top distribution directory.